 - Global confiscation of another cultures land and resources

-- Militarization and the intentional murder of people of color
+- Police brutality and militarized tactics and abuses resulting in the murder of people of color

-- Using global armaments on innocent civilians domestically and abroad
+- Using global armaments and acts of terrorism on innocent civilians domestically and abroad

 In the Hebrew Scriptures the Psalmist tells us “The earth and everything on it belongs to the Lord,” (Psalm 24:1), and the Gospel of John affirms what matters to God when the writer says, “For God so loved the world…” in John 3:16.
 Therefore the United Church of Christ believes that “God is Still Speaking” and those who believe so are called to “Be the Church” creating a “Just World for All”

 God has not given us a spirit of fear, but the spirit of power, of courage and resolution, to meet difficulties and dangers; the spirit of love which will carry us through opposition.”
 2 Timothy 1:7